najmunnaharneha/najmunnaharneha/README.md

 <!-- - 🔭 I’m currently working on A service app based on Laravel  -->
 - 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate on github
-- 💬 Ask me about JavaScipt, ReactJS, Frontend Development, PHP, Laravel
+- 💬 Ask me about JavaScript, ReactJS, Frontend Development, PHP, Laravel
 - 📫 How to reach me: najmun.nahar.nehaa@gmail.com

 <h3 align="left">Connect with me on:</h3>